dgroomes/java-columnar-query-engine/README.md

   * DONE Somehow abstract the Verifier away from the `data-model-in-memory`.
     * DONE I think (vaguely, not really sure) I need a `TYPE` enum on `Column` to help the `Verifier` do its job.
     * DONE (ColumnFilterable interface) I'm going to try something else.
-  * Somehow abstract all implementation details out of `query-engine`.
+  * DONE Somehow abstract all implementation details out of `query-engine`.
 It should just code to the API.
 * [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.